myatorres/dns-icmp-incident-report/DNS_Incident_Report.md

-# Cybersecurity Incident Report: Network Traffic Analysis
+# Cybersecurity Incident Report

-## Part 1: Summary of Problem in DNS and ICMP Logs
+## Part 1: Provide a summary of the problem found in the DNS and ICMP traffic log

-**The UDP protocol reveals that:**
-The system attempted to resolve a domain (`yummyrecipesforme.com`) by contacting a DNS server at `203.0.113.2` over UDP port 53.

-**ICMP response indicates:**
-Each DNS query resulted in an ICMP error message: `"udp port 53 unreachable"`.

-**Port 53 is used for:**
-Handling DNS queries over UDP.

-**Most likely issue:**
-DNS server at `203.0.113.2` is either down, misconfigured, or UDP requests are blocked (e.g., firewall filtering).

----

-## Part 2: Incident Analysis

-**Time incident occurred:**
-- First attempt: `13:24:32`
-- ICMP error received: `13:24:36`
-- Repeated attempts every ~2 minutes

-**How IT became aware:**
-Users reported an inability to access external websites using hostnames.

-**Actions taken:**
-- Performed `tcpdump` network capture
-- Identified multiple outbound DNS queries to `203.0.113.2`
-- Observed no DNS responses, only ICMP error messages

-**Key findings:**
-- DNS queries sent over UDP port 53
-- No successful responses
-- ICMP indicates the port is unreachable

-**Likely cause of incident:**
-The DNS server may be offline, improperly configured, or filtering UDP traffic on port 53.

----

-### Recommendations

-- Check Firewall for UDP port 53 is open
-- Check DNS service status on 203.0.113.2
+The network protocol analyzer logs show multiple attempts to resolve the domain `www.yummyrecipesforme.com` using DNS over UDP port 53.
+Each attempt received an ICMP response indicating that port 53 was unreachable.
+Port 53 is standard for handling DNS queries, and an “unreachable” response typically points to issues such as a service outage, firewall restrictions, or a misconfiguration.
+This behavior suggests that the DNS requests could not be delivered, preventing the website from loading for users.

+## Part 2: Explain your analysis of the data and provide at least one cause of the incident

+The issue was initially reported around 1:24 PM when multiple clients indicated that they were unable to access the website `www.yummyrecipesforme.com`, receiving a “destination port unreachable” error.
+Follow-up attempts at 1:26 PM and 1:28 PM resulted in the same error.

+The network security team responded by capturing traffic using `tcpdump` while trying to access the site.
+The analysis of the captured logs confirmed that DNS queries sent over UDP port 53 did not reach the DNS server.
+Instead, ICMP error messages were returned, indicating that port 53 was unreachable.

+One possible explanation is that a firewall is blocking outbound DNS requests or that there is a misconfiguration on the DNS server or intermediary network devices.
+Next steps include checking the firewall settings, verifying the DNS server’s availability, and collaborating with system administrators to rule out service outages or unauthorized configuration changes.